© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site known as Moon's Moat is a scheduled monument protected by Historic England under reference 1019855.
 View the official record →

-Moon's Moat is a moated site located in Worcestershire, England, representing a form of medieval residential enclosure common to the English Midlands.
+Moon's Moat is a moated site located in Worcestershire, England, representing a form of medieval settlement defence and status display common among the gentry during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019855.

 Moated site known as Moon's Moat is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019855.